themesberg/flowbite/content/components/clipboard.md

 ## Input with copy button

-Use this example to show an input field with a copy button with an icon on the right side.
+This example can be used to copy the content of an input field by clicking on a button with an icon positioned inside the form element and also show a tooltip with a message when the text has been copied.

 {{< example id="clipboard-button-input-example" class="flex justify-center pt-8" github="components/clipboard.md" show_dark=true iframeHeight="380" javascript=`
 const clipboard = FlowbiteInstances.getInstance('CopyClipboard', 'npm-install-copy-button');
+const tooltip = FlowbiteInstances.getInstance('Tooltip', 'tooltip-copy-npm-install-copy-button');

 const $defaultIcon = document.getElementById('default-icon');
 const $successIcon = document.getElementById('success-icon');